Joseph-Okoth/Joseph-Okoth/README.md

 ## ✍️ QUOTE

 ### Just be real and the world will recognize you.
-It all starts from within
+It all starts from within.